 “Take the demon masks from the costume trailer and go scare people in the market.”

-Roman laughed, making Dinara flinch away from the loud noise.
+Roman laughed, making Dinara flinch away from the sudden noise.
 “Sorry, Di.
-That’s just the wickedest thing I’ve ever heard, Di.
+That’s just the wickedest thing I’ve ever heard.
 Won’t you get in trouble?”

 “If Cahrn gets upset, we’ll tell him we were…advertising the show.”